quer/the-steam-awards/README.md

 ## Settings
 In the `main.js` you can tweak settings the way how it should be running.
 The default settings are show below. ( Also can be foung in `lib/Setting.js`).
+To understand what each setting do, read about it in the [Wiki by clicking here](https://github.com/quer/the-steam-awards/wiki/Configuration)
 ```js
 {
     AuthFieldNameUsername: "steam_user",